tissla/opforjellyfin/README.md

 - SpykerNZ for his metadata
 - Anacrolix awesome torrent lib
 - Charm team for cool stuff that I should use more
+- One Pace team for their amazing work!

 ## ⚠️ Disclaimer